-Hakomi Method – Body Centred, Mindfulness Based Psychotherapy.
+Hakomi Method – Body Centred (Somatic), Mindfulness Based Psychotherapy.

 One of the key foundations of the Hakomi method of body centred psychotherapy is that it includes working in a mindful state of consciousness.
 Mindfulness is historically rooted in buddhist traditions, but for our purposes it simply means having an experience and noticing it at the same time.
 No special skills, training or belief systems are required.
 Whatever degree you’re able to remain in mindfulness during our session is just fine.